ncschroeder/Singletonopoly/README.md

 ### Playing the Game

 Throughout the game, the user is prompted to enter input.
 The valid input options will be shown.
 These are either a single integer, a group of 1 or more space-separated integers, or short sequences of characters.
 Like entering the names at the beginning, leading and trailing whitespace is ignored.
-However, the character sequence inputs are case-insensitive.
+However, the character sequence inputs are case-***in***sensitive.
 For example, the input for a player to take their turn is “tt”.
 Valid inputs for this include but are not limited to “tt”, “ &nbsp; &nbsp; Tt &nbsp; &nbsp; ”, and “TT”.
+If invalid input is entered, the text "Invalid input" will be displayed and new input will need to be entered.

 Before a player takes their turn, they have options to do other things.